Rotation Of 90 Degrees Counterclockwise About The Origin

 The Core Concept: Transforming Coordinates

 The magic of a 90-degree counterclockwise rotation lies in how it alters the coordinates of a point.
-Let's say we have a point (x, y) on our coordinate plane.
+Even so, let's say we have a point (x, y) on our coordinate plane.
 When we rotate this point 90 degrees counterclockwise about the origin, it transforms to a new point (-y, x).

 That’s it!
 This simple rule is the key to performing this rotation.
 The original x-coordinate becomes the new y-coordinate, and the original y-coordinate becomes the negative of the new x-coordinate.